whitestone-no/SegnoSharp/docs/running/visualstudio.rst

 Visual Studio
 #############

-.. note:: This guide is about the regular Visual Studio, *not^ Visual Studio Code
+.. note:: This guide is about the regular Visual Studio, *not* Visual Studio Code

 Now that you have the source code you should first make sure that the ``data`` folder in the repository contains the correct files